cosmos72/gomacro/doc/quasiquote.md

 It is also significantly faster than the "classic" interpreter: on most microbenchmarks, "fast" interpreter is 10-100 times slower than compiled code, instead of 1000-2000 times slower.

+Interestingly, the "fast" interpreter appears to be faster than [python](https://www.python.org/) at least on the fibonacci and collatz microbenchmarks - see [examples](../examples/)

 #### Quasiquotation difficulties ####

-The main difficulty in implementing quasiquotation in the "fast" interpreter is the transformation phase: code containing quasiquote must be type checked, and code fragments that must be evaluated should be transformed into closures returning the result of evaluation.
-This is a problem similar to what Common Lisp compilers face when compiling quasiquoted code, with the difference that Go is not homoiconic.
+The main difficulty in implementing quasiquotation in the "fast" interpreter is the "compile" phase: code containing quasiquote must be type checked, and code fragments that must be evaluated should be transformed into closures returning the result of evaluation.
+This is a problem similar to what Common Lisp compilers face when compiling quasiquotations, with the difference that Go is not homoiconic.

 In practice, the lack of homoiconicity means that standard textbook quasiquotation algorithms for Common Lisp are not directly applicable to Go.
 Some examples will clarify the last statement: